 People in Toronto refer to the city's neighborhoods by quoting streets or intersections.
 For example, Yonge and Bloor is the city's center, and King and Bay is the heart of the financial district.
 Yorkville (just north of Bloor Street, west of Yonge Street and near the Royal Ontario Museum) has the city's most upscale shops and an abundance of chic cafes.
 Greektown on the Danforth (the name Bloor Street adopts east of the Bloor Viaduct—between Castlefrank and Broadview subway stations) is the place to look for casual Mediterranean dining and bouzouki music.
 Queen Street West offers an assortment of shopping—great boutiques, bookstores and funky antiques—as well as fine bistros.
 The Beach (Queen Street, east of Woodbine) includes a 2-mi/3-km wooden promenade along the shore of Lake Ontario.
 Harbourfront is another waterfront development featuring luxurious condominiums, cafes, art galleries and cultural venues.
 Most of these areas are easily reached on foot or via public transportation.

-And don't forget the PATH, 18 mi/29 km of underground shopping.
+And don't forget the PATH, more than 19 mi/30 km of underground shopping.
 It stretches across the downtown core and connects to major tourist attractions, parking garages and hotels.
 But it does not follow the grid pattern of the streets above.

 Inhabited by the Seneca and later by the Mississauga tribe, Toronto became a thriving trading post after the French arrived in the 1600s.
 The French built forts there, only to be driven out by the British in 1763.